 - 2 tablespoons honey

 - 3 cloves garlic, minced, or use ¾ teaspoon garlic powder

-- salt and fresh ground pepper to taste
+- salt and freshly ground black pepper, to taste

-- chopped fresh parsley for garnish
+- chopped fresh parsley, for garnish

-- Preheat oven to 375˚F.
+- Preheat the oven to 375˚F.

 - Place the prepped carrots on a rimmed baking sheet and set aside.

 - In a small bowl, combine the balsamic vinegar, olive oil, honey, garlic, salt, and pepper; whisk until thoroughly incorporated.

 - Brush the carrots with ⅔ of the glaze and roast them for 15 minutes.